fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

     The connection is successful if you see the example output.

-4. Render video and audio using `scrcpy`:
+4. Render UI and audio using `scrcpy`:

     ```powershell
     .\scrcpy.exe -s beb583c3.local.<olares_id>.olares.cn:46878 --audio-codec=aac --audio-encoder=OMX.google.aac.encoder